-If mixing apple and coffee flavors together doesn’t sound super appealing to you at first, don’t worry!
-Just like with pumpkin spice syrup, it’s really about the spices and not so much the actual apple flavor.
+If mixing apple and coffee together doesn’t sound super appealing to you at first, don’t worry!
+Just like with pumpkin spice drinks, it’s more about the spices than the actual apple flavor.

 Traditionally, apple pie uses cinnamon and nutmeg as the base spices.
 Then, based on preference, you may see cardamom, allspice or ginger added also.
 All of those spices pair well with espresso and make this drink delicious.

 Ingredients in this drink

 This recipe has the classic ingredients you’d use for a latte or macchiato-style drink: syrup, espresso, milk, and toppings.

 Starbucks uses apple brown sugar syrup as the base flavor for this drink.
 If you want to make this syrup at home, check out the apple brown sugar simple syrup recipe I’ve created.

 If you want to purchase the syrup, there isn’t anything that exactly matches, but there are a few you can try.
 Monin sells caramel apple butter syrup, and Torani has apple syrup, and both will work to give your drink a similar taste.

 Of course, if you order this at Starbucks, it will include espresso.
 Starbucks now uses its blonde espresso as the default.
 If you want to make it at home, use espresso if you have an espresso machine or you can use double-strength brewed coffee.

 The Starbucks default on this drink is now oat milk.
 (In 2021 it was 2% dairy milk.)
 If you want an alternate option, dairy milk, soy or almond are all great choices.

 If you make this drink hot, you’ll need to heat and froth the milk.
 If you don’t have a machine to do this, you can heat the milk in the microwave and froth it using a French press, or even by shaking it vigorously in a closed container.